Saumya101203/Demo-Faculty-Recruitment-Portal/README.md

 ### Overview:
-Welcome to the Faculty Recruitment Portal!
-This project, is a demonstration platform tailored specifically for the CS260 lab project.
-The portal streamlines the recruitment journey for academic institutions, offering a user-friendly interface and efficient processes.
+This project, developed by Saumya (2201AI35) and Ansh (2201AI07), is a demo faculty recruitment portal created for the CS260 lab project.
+The portal facilitates the recruitment process for academic institutions.

 ### Installation Steps:
 1. *Download XAMPP*: